tustin2121/James_Somerton_Transcripts/_videos/7d5uPR2FwLE.md

 <u>[On Screen]: "Health Warning: Flashing lights in some scenes.
 Because anime."</u>

-This is what happened, more or less.
+This is what happened... more or less.
 The magical girl trope of anime hit a fever pitch in the 1990s with the international phenomenon of Sailor Moon, which typified the style.
 Both in homage and parody, these tropes have been recreated by artists ever since and have also become an entire genre in their own right.

 Whether it's newer magical girls like *Puella Magi Madoka Magica*, the westernized magical girls like the cast of *Shira and the Princesses of Power*, or the genderbent magical boys of *Cute High Earth Defense Club*, the trope has been a staple of animation for decades.